Trying to Conceive Again

 How can I tell if I am ovulating?

-The menstrual cycle lasts about 28 days for most and ovulation usually happens 10 to 16 days before the start of your next period.
+The menstrual cycle lasts somewhere about 28 days for most and ovulation usually happens 10 to 16 days before the start of your next period.
 When you’re ovulating, you are at your most fertile so it is the best time of the month to have sex.
 Physical signs of ovulation include an increase in vaginal discharge.
-This changes from white, creamy or non-existent to clear, stretchy and slippery (like egg-white consistency) when you ovulate.
+The discharge tends to change from white, creamy or non-existent to clear, stretchy and slippery (like egg-white consistency) when you ovulate.

 Back to top